nkshey/blog-preview-card/README.md

 ### The challenge

-Users should be able to
+Users should be able to:

 -  See hover and focus states for all interactive elements on the page